Gross profit margin: how to calculate and improve it

 Key takeaways

-- Calculate gross profit margin by subtracting cost of goods sold from revenue, dividing by revenue, and multiplying by 100 to identify how much money remains after direct costs to cover operating expenses and generate profit.
+- Calculate gross profit margin by subtracting cost of goods sold from revenue, dividing by revenue, and multiplying by 100.
+This shows how much money remains after direct costs to cover operating expenses and generate profit.

-- Track your gross profit margin trends over time to spot pricing issues, cost increases, and product performance problems early, allowing you to make informed decisions about pricing and cost management.
+- Track your gross profit margin trends over time to spot pricing issues, cost increases, and product performance problems early.
+This allows you to make informed decisions about pricing and cost management.

-- Benchmark your margin against industry standards since good margins vary significantly by sector (software companies typically achieve 70-90% while retail businesses maintain 20-50%), ensuring your margin covers operating expenses, taxes, and owner compensation.
+- Benchmark your margin against industry standards.
+Good margins vary by sector: software companies typically achieve 70–90% while retail businesses maintain 20–50%.
+Make sure your margin covers operating expenses, taxes, and owner compensation.

-- Improve your gross profit margin by adjusting prices based on market conditions, reducing cost of goods sold through better supplier relationships and bulk purchasing, and streamlining operations to eliminate waste and automate processes.
+- Improve your gross profit margin by adjusting prices based on market conditions.
+Reduce cost of goods sold through better supplier relationships and bulk purchasing.
+Streamline operations to eliminate waste and automate processes.

 What is gross profit margin?

-- Operational efficiency: How well you produce and deliver products or services
+- Operational efficiency: how well you convert resources into sellable products or services

-- Financial health: Your ability to cover operating expenses and generate profit
+- Financial health: your capacity to pay operating expenses and invest in growth

 After paying operating expenses from your gross profit, the remainder becomes your net profit.